msargarin/league-app/README.md

 ## Attributions

-Special thanks to `mattc0m` and his awesome tournament bracket styling at [codepen](https://codepen.io/mattc0m/pen/gByvpw) where the brackets for this project has been drived from.
+Special thanks to `mattc0m` and his awesome tournament bracket styling at [codepen](https://codepen.io/mattc0m/pen/gByvpw) where the brackets for this project has been derived from.